mohammad-makkeh-anghami/lazy-promoter/README.md

 - Your GitHub token is stored securely using Chrome's sync storage
 - The token never leaves your browser except to talk to GitHub's API
-- The extension only activates on our specific repository
+- The extension only activates on our specific repositories:
+  - `anghami/web-streaming-monorepo` (Promote, Run tests)
+  - `anghami/argocd` (Approve)

 > This is an experiment to see how we can improve DX and productivity using such tools.
 I may end up creating a full toolbar for anghami + osn stuff that is added to our GitHub pages if you guys suggest some stuff that could be useful